 Primary responsibilities during last or only free-throw.

+VIOLATION DURING FREE-THROWS

+When a violation occurs during the free-throw and the ball is in the air, the referee should immediately blow the whistle to indicate the violation (exception: fake by free-throw shooter).
+This is to minimize any unnecessary escalation of physical contact between players after a violation occurs.
+There is no need to wait if the ball enters the basket or not.

+If the ball enters the basket:

+- a. violation by free-throw shooter basket is not valid - violation by other players basket is valid, whistle is to be ignored and play will continue with throw-in as after any successful last free-throw.

+2.24 REBOUNDING COVERAGE

-2.23 REBOUNDING COVERAGE Target: To identify the correct techniques for total coverage during rebounding situations to ensure that not more than 1-2 active match-ups are covered by each referee In rebounding situations each referee should pick up 1-2 active match ups the moment a shot has been attempted.
+In rebounding situations each referee should pick up 1-2 active matchups the moment a shot has been attempted.
 Generally best way is to pick up those closest to you.
 Use the pre-game conference to discuss the correct plan, methods and execution.

 Shot from the strong side: Lead covers the match-up close to the basket (holding and clamping fouls), Trail & Centre focus on perimeter rebounds (pushing, crashing and "over-the-back") on their respective sides.
-Centre has primary coverage on goaltending or basket interference as Trail has shot coverage (Diagram 62).
-Shot from the weak side: Lead covers the match-up close to basket (holding and clamping fouls), Trail & Centre focus on perimeter rebounds (pushing, crashing and "over-the-back") on their respective sides.
-Trail has primary coverage on goaltending or basket interference as Centre has shot coverage (Diagram 63).
-If there are no active match-ups on your side, you need to move to the next active match-up! (not engaged with mechanics but the play & active mind-set)
+Centre has primary coverage on goaltending or basket interference as Trail has shot coverage (diagram D60).

+Shot from the weak side: Lead covers the matchup close to basket (holding and clamping fouls), Trail & Centre focus on perimeter rebounds (pushing, crashing and "over-the-back") on their respective sides.
+Trail has primary coverage on goaltending or basket interference as Centre has shot coverage (diagram D61).

+If there are no active matchups on your side, you need to move to the next active matchup!

+(not engaged with mechanics but the play & active mindset)

-Shot from the strong side, L focus on players close to basket, T & C focus on perimeter players and C has the primary for the possible goaltending and basket interference.
-(1) = not active match-up.
+D60 Shot from the strong side, L

+focus on players close to basket,

+T & C focus on perimeter players

+and C has the primary for the

+possible goaltending and basket

+interference.
+(1) = not active

+matchup.

-Shot from the weak side, L focus on players close to basket, T & C focus on perimeter players and T has the primary for the possible goaltending and basket interference.
-(1) = not active match-up.
-2.24 LAST SHOT Target: To identify which referee is on the last shot and who is responsible for controlling the game/shot clock at the end of a quarter or the game.
+D61 Shot from the weak side, L focus on players close to basket, T & C focus on perimeter players and T has the primary for the possible goaltending and basket interference.
+(1) = not active matchup.

+2.25 LAST SHOT

 Normally, either the Trail or Centre decide if any shot close to the end of a quarter or game is a valid basket or if the ball was not released before the LED light/signal.